leadustin/QIDI-up2date-english/Klipper-Update/update+upgrade.md

 > [!NOTE]
 > As we have discovered, the original display cannot currently be used after the system update.
 > However, it is possible to restore touchscreen operation.
-The keyword here is "Klipperscreen".
+The keyword here is "KlipperScreen".
-> Klipperscreen is based on Octoscreen and offers a graphical interface for controlling one or more printers.
+> KlipperScreen is based on Octoscreen and offers a graphical interface for controlling one or more printers.
 >
 > I describe here the replacement of the original display with a 5 inch touch display in combination with a Raspberry Pi as a permanently installed display.